viktorstrate/Time-Agent/README.md

 ## Features

+- Easy one-click timer
-- Organize projects and groups
+- Organize projects in groups
+- Export projects to PDF, CSV or HTML
 - Synchronize projects to a file, to share projects across multiple computers with cloud services like Dropbox